 This research work examines herding contagion during calendar events between two leading economies of the world.
-This research work employed a return dispersion model proposed by Chang et al. (2000) to determine herding behaviour (non-linear term provides better results compared to other models).
-The findings of this research report significant herding behavior and weak herding contagion during the eve of the new year (aggregate vs industry data sets).
+This research work employed a return dispersion model proposed by Chang et al. (2000) to determine herding behavior (the non-linear term provides better results compared to other models).
+The findings of this research report significant herding behavior and weak herding contagion during the eve of the new year (aggregate vs. industry data sets).
 These results are consistent with previous studies that herding is present in developed and emerging markets (Wahyudi et al., 2018).
-However, the results of aggregate data sets differ from the results of sectors in all stock markets, the intensity of herding behavior varies across the different years.
+However, the results of aggregate data sets differ from the results of sectors, and the intensity of herding behavior varies across different years.

-Results concluded that USA stock market was more sensitive due to major presence compared to Chinese stock markets.
+Results concluded that the USA stock market was more sensitive due to its major presence compared to Chinese stock markets.
 This study highlights the inefficiency of stock markets during extreme price movements.
-Our findings display stress and uncertainty, market consensus leads to inappropriate stock prices across the different industries in the selected stock markets.
-Blockage of information to investors, unmonitored stock market structure, and insecurity in the stock market are the basic reasons for incorrect stock prices (Chang et al., 2000).
-Market returns and specific industry returns meet at a certain point, where the dispersion in the market disappears and the stock shows an inappropriate price.
+Our findings display that during stress and uncertainty, market consensus leads to inappropriate stock prices across different industries in the selected stock markets.
+The blockage of information to investors, an unmonitored stock market structure, and insecurity in the stock market are the basic reasons for incorrect stock prices (Chang et al., 2000).
+Market returns and specific industry returns meet at a certain point, where the dispersion in the market disappears, and the stock shows an inappropriate price.

-It further supports our literature that herding contagion may affect one or two industries of the market and have a modest effect on the overall performance of the market.
-This research work finds that herding has not completely removed from the market at any stage, however, the presence of herding may be negligible.
-This study highlights the behavioural factors of investors which further link with the contagion effect in the selected stock markets and sub-industries during the new year.
-After analysing these results, we explore that herding contagion is a complex phenomenon and shows different characteristics at the same time in a marketplace.
-It is very difficult to predict the magnitude of herding contagion across different stock markets / industries.
-This study provides in-depth analysis of selected stock markets with remedial measures required to overcome herding.
-Thus, investing in uncorrelated stock markets can benefit the investors and their risk will be decreased.
-Policy makers can benefit from this study by designing error-free policies and improvements in public rules.
+Our findings support previous studies that herding contagion may affect one or two industries of the stock market and have a modest effect on the overall performance of the market (Bukhari et al., 2021).
+This research work finds that herding has not been completely removed from the market at any stage; however, the presence of herding may be negligible.
+This study highlights the behavioral factors of investors, which further link with the contagion effect in the selected stock markets and sub-industries during the new year (Wahyudi et al., 2018).
+After analyzing these results, we explore that herding contagion is a complex phenomenon and shows different characteristics at the same time in a marketplace.
+It is very difficult to predict the magnitude of herding contagion across different stock markets/industries.
+This study provides an in-depth analysis of selected stock markets with remedial measures required to overcome herding.
+Thus, investing in uncorrelated stock markets can benefit investors and decrease their risk.
+Policymakers can benefit from this study by designing error-free policies and improvements in public rules.
 Limited literature is available with reference to herding contagion across different markets during the new year.
-COVID-19 situation is the primary opportunity for researchers to check the herding contagion effect on the stock markets.
+The COVID-19 situation is the primary opportunity for researchers to check the herding contagion effect on the stock markets.